sm9sh/imdb-parser/README.md

     `cd imdb-parser`

+4. Run to install dependencies

+    `composer update`

-4. Run to copy `config.php.example` to `config.php`:
+5. Run to copy `config.php.example` to `config.php`:

     `php run.php`

-5. Setup your database and dir in `config.php`
+6. Setup your database and dir in `config.php`

-6. Run to parse
+7. Run to parse

     `php run.php -a`